 - At least 2-3 years of booth experience for simultaneous interpreting

-What are the translation challenges?
+What about translation challenges?

 Like any other profession, translation is a job where many common challenges are faced even by experts.
 Translators are trained individuals who understand the linguistic nuances required whenever they are doing translation work and know that there is no room for error.
 Still, each translation job is unique, thus challenges are ever present in the job.